QEMM: MS-DOS 7.10, Windows 95 OSR2/Windows 98 SE

 QEMM increases the available free conventional RAM for MS-DOS 7.10 and also for DOS Prompt under Windows 95 OSR2/Windows 98 SE.
 However, QEMM maximum RAM is a shared 256MB XMS/256MB EMS, which is less than what DOS 7.10 and Windows 95/98 support without QEMM.
 MS-DOS 7.10 provides 624K free conventional memory and up to 1GB XMS/32MB EMS; assuming unaltered MS-DOS, using HIMEM.SYS and EMM386.EXE without any 3rd party utilities.
 Thus, QEMM is compatible with MS-DOS 7.10 and Windows 9x and provides slightly more free conventional RAM but it does lower the maximum RAM to 256MB XMS/256MB EMS.

 Consequences of using or disabling EMS

 EMS memory normally uses a 64KB of UMB as the Page Frame, this reduces the total UMB available to DOS.
 So some recommend turning off EMS, using the NOEMS switch, to increase the total UMB free by 64KB.
 QEMM supports NOEMS switch, however, it is far better to provide EMS than saving the 64K Page Frame.

 QEMM takes advantage of EMS memory and usually will create more free RAM in the lower 1M address space than the 64KB required for EMS.
 QEMM StealthROM, SqueezeFrame, and Stealth D*Space all require EMS to work by mapping ROM and data buffers into EMS, thus freeing more UMB's.

-QEMM's TechNote FRAME.TEC states: "Thus any advice to remove the page frame is penny-wise and pound-foolish.
-Remember that the page frame is 64K of address space that can be used any program, at any time, to access effectively as much memory as it likes.
-Some view the page frame as 64K of address space that could be used to hold up 64K of programs, but it is much more useful to consider the page frame as a place to access up to 32 megabytes of code and/or data for the programs that use it."